agreen4/UP473_S22/content/assignments/index.md

 ### The Deliverable

-Prepare your profile as a memorandum of approximately 4,000 words (8 single-spaced pages, excluding tables, illustrations, and references).
+Prepare your profile as a memorandum of approximately 3,000 words (6 single-spaced pages, excluding tables, illustrations, and references).
 Your memorandum should include sufficient analysis and properly referenced evidence for another housing market expert to measure the strength and validity of your assertions.
 The judicious use of maps, imagery, and tables should be included to support your analysis.

 In preparing your analysis, you may want to first look for other recent analyses of your local market.
 Good starting places would be to search for the most recent Analysis of Impediments to Fair Housing, local Analysis of Fair Housing, HUD Comprehensive Housing Market Analysis, or for housing analysis completed as part of a neighborhood, local, or regional plan.

 Please also note that I am not specifying or constraining the geography which you are required to conduct your analysis at.
 In selecting a particular geography, you’ll need to think carefully about what make sense – how does a particular geography constitute a housing market (or series of submarkets)?
 You will need to describe the definition you select and will need to justify your choice.
-Once you do, you should also plan to compare the characteristics of your local housing market (however you define it) to its region and state.
+Once you do, you should also plan to compare the characteristics of your local housing market (however you define it) to its region and the state in which it's located.

 I encourage you to reach out to me as you work to define your market, to get confirmation that you have selected an appropriate geography.
 Keep in mind that you will be working with this selection over the course of the semester for your remaining assignments in the class.

 ### Data Resources and Analytical Guidance

 The Census Bureau’s American Community Survey (ACS) is the first place to look for data that will help you to describe your housing market.
-The data.census.gov website allows you to query data for different survey years and geographies.
-To help you get started, I have downloaded data for the 2010 and 2018 5-year American Community Surveys at the census place level which are accessible on the course Box site.
+The [data.census.gov](https://data.census.gov) website allows you to query data for different survey years and geographies.
+To help you get started, I have downloaded data for the 2010 and 2019 5-year American Community Surveys at the census place level which are accessible on the course Box site.
 To successfully complete the assignment, you may also want to download data for other geographies or time periods on your own.

 Below, you will find helpful information including ACS table numbers (e.g. the population table is B01003) as well as some guidance on initial analytical steps that will help you get started with your analysis: